istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 While admission controllers are enabled by default, some Kubernetes distributions may disable them.
 If this is the case, follow the instructions to [turn on admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#how-do-i-turn-on-an-admission-controller).
 {{< /tip >}}

-When the injection webhook is enabled, any new pods that are created will automatically have a sidecar added to them.
+When the injection webhook is enabled, and the namespace is labeled with `istio-injection=enabled`, any new pods that are created will automatically have a sidecar added to them.

 Note that unlike manual injection, automatic injection occurs at the pod-level.
 You won't see any change to the deployment itself.
 Instead you'll want to check individual pods (via `kubectl describe`) to see the injected proxy.

-#### Disabling or updating the webhook

-The sidecar injecting webhook is enabled by default.
-If you wish to disable the webhook, you can use [Helm](/docs/setup/install/helm/) to set option `sidecarInjectorWebhook.enabled` to `false`.

-There are also a [variety of other options](/docs/reference/config/installation-options/#sidecarinjectorwebhook-options) that can be configured.

 #### Deploying an app